Summary: Yet another Sark offspring enters the picture to save Sydney’s life.

 Sydney watched with muted interest through a window as a mechanical arm whirred to life and extracted a plain black box.
 The mechanical arm placed it carefully on the conveyor belt and it brought it to the area where the computer was.

 “Go,” James said.
-He looped the feed in those security cameras too.
+He looped the feed to those security cameras too.

 “Excellent,” Sydney said, peeking at her watch.
 “Oh dear.
 Do you have the time?”